Memorial Unit

-The Memorial Unit (DA), known as the Darrington Unit until 2023, is a Texas Department of Criminal Justice (TDCJ) men's prison located in Brazoria County, Texas, with a Rosharon, Texas postal address; it is not inside the Rosharon census-designated place.
+The Memorial Unit (DA), known as the Darrington Unit until 2023, is a Texas Department of Criminal Justice (TDCJ) men's maximum security prison located in Brazoria County, Texas, with a Rosharon, Texas postal address; it is not inside the Rosharon census-designated place.
 Most of the unit is in an unincorporated area, while a portion is in the city limits of Sandy Point.

 The unit is along Farm to Market Road 521, 4 mi north of Rosharon, and about 30 mi south of Downtown Houston.
 The prison has about 6770 acre of land.
 The prison has the Region III Administrative Office of the Windham School District.

 History

 The prison opened in 1917.
 It sits on land that was owned by the Mexican government until 1824.
 In the 1830s and 1840s, the land housed a plantation owned by John Darrington of Alabama.
 Slaves picked cotton and sugar cane there.
 Darrington did not live on the site, but the name Darrington Plantation stuck even after subsequent owners bought the land.
 The state of Texas kept the name of the plantation when they opened the prison, designating it the Darrington Unit.

 The song "Wasn't That a Mighty Storm" was first recorded by John A. Lomax in 1934 at Darrington, sung by "Sin-Killer" Griffin who claimed authorship.
 In 1935 Darrington housed African American prisoners.

 In 1963, before racial desegregation occurred, the facility housed white second offenders.
 In the late 1980s, Darrington housed a lot of leaders of prison gangs.
 In 1986 and 1987 a 12 ft high gunwalk was built, overseeing 13 recreation yards; the walk allows prison guards to easily shoot and kill raging prisoners.

 In 2017 a judge ordered the installation of air conditioning.

 In January 2021, State Representative James White, chair of the Texas House Committee on Corrections, asked the Texas Board of Criminal Justice to rename the Darrington Unit and two other Texas prisons because the names were associated with slavery or convict leasing.
 White referred to John Darrington as a "plantation mega owner".
 Later in the year, TDCJ changed the name of the prison to the Memorial Unit in honor of the agency's deceased employees.